brob/jekyll-portfolio/_posts/2018-04-30-how-to-css-after-elements-for-background-overlays.md

 ---

 <aside class="reference">
-    <p>Looking for more uses of :::after and ::before? <a href="/blog/2018/08/07/top-3-uses-of-after-and-before-css-pseudo-elements/">Read my Top 3 Uses beyond the overlay</a></p>
+    <p>Looking for more uses of ::after and ::before? <a href="/blog/2018/08/07/top-3-uses-of-after-and-before-css-pseudo-elements/">Read my Top 3 Uses beyond the overlay</a></p>
 </aside>

 <figure style="position: relative;